bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SamplingFrequency_206umwul56iODHW70dgFt2/Documentation.md

-Indicate the sampling frequency of the anemometrograph.
+Indicates the sampling frequency of the device.